-Late Documents may lose all credit unless you have encountered a Rare, Unusual, Natural Disaster that causes you to miss a workshop entirely (see below).
+Late Contract Assignments may lose all credit unless you have encountered a Rare, Unusual, Natural Disaster.

-If you earn a mix of Baseline and Full Credit scores you'll likely be on track with "A"-level work for this part of your grade.
+If you earn a mix of Satisfactory and Full Credit scores you'll likely be on track with "A"-level work for this part of your grade.

 If you skip assignments and earn zeros, you will significantly lower your grade.
-Each assignment will be worth up to 2% of your final overall grade in this class.
+Each assignment will be worth 1-2% of your final overall grade in this class.

-English 101 Grading for Final Projects
+English 101.023 Grading for Final Projects

 Final Project Scores will have letter-grade equivalents; you can divide points-earned by points-possible and use standard 90%-80%-70% breakdowns to see how you stand.
-Generally,
+Generally, his/her targeted audience.
+It has a focus or argument, presents some support, moves from point to point in an orderly fashion, and contributes to the classroom conversations on the topic.

 A "C" level grade (70-79% of possible points) denotes competent college-level writing and achievement.
-The document responds to the core elements of the assigned writing task: it meets, to some degree, all the assignment requirements, and demonstrates that the author has put significant time and effort into solving writing problems and communicating his/her ideas to his/her targeted audience.
-It has a focus or argument, presents some support, moves from point to point in an orderly fashion, and contributes to the classroom conversations on the topic.
+The document responds to the core elements of the assigned writing task: it meets, to some degree, all the assignment requirements, and demonstrates that the author has put significant time and effort into solving writing problems and communicating his/her ideas to